radicle-dev/radicle-upstream/DEVELOPMENT.md

 automation script to create a pull-request off of a release branch and later for merging this branch into master and closing the pull-request.

+You'll also have to authenticate the hub cli once by running any command that does a request to GitHub, like so: `hub api`.

 To perform a release run: `git checkout master && yarn release` and follow the instructions.